edmundgjj/edmundgjj.github.io/_portfolio/copywriting.md

 * Adobe Creative Cloud & Sketch
 * Lucidcharts, Xmind

-For your reference, I would like to point you to these writing samples that required relatively similar aptitudes and disciplines to technical writing:
+I would like to point you to these writing samples that required relatively similar aptitudes and disciplines to technical writing:
 * [Curriculum Design](/curriculum) to provide training frameworks and instructions for trainers
 * [Press Release](/pr) to communicate key messages
 * [Research Paper](/research) to present research findings and methodology